 - having a history of radiation exposure to the chest

-A health care professional will often help position individuals on the MRI table and will be able to hear and see what is going on during the actual scan.
+A healthcare professional will often help position individuals on the MRI table and can hear and see what is going on during the scan.
 However, they will leave the room once the MRI starts.

-For premenopausal women, the test is best done between day 7 and 10 of the mensuration cycle.
+For people who are premenopausal, it is best if healthcare professionals do the test between day 7 and day 10 of the individual's mensuration cycle.

 How to prepare

 People should remember to remove metal jewelry before an MRI.

 There are no specific medical instructions on how to prepare for a breast MRI.

 Metal objects can affect MRI magnets, ruin the final image, and potentially cause physical injury and damage to the machine.

 It is a good idea for people to avoid wearing jewelry, watches, belts, and clothing that has zippers, as they will have to remove these prior to the MRI.

 A person with metal objects in their body on a permanent or semipermanent basis, such as a pacemaker, piercings, dental work, or cochlear implants, will need to have a doctor remove them before the scan or request another imaging technique.